Improving Diversity Does Not Mean Lowering the Bar

 Knowing the ratios of gender/race among current employees is a good start, but by no means a sufficient amount of data to truly improve diversity at a company.
 The data needs to be more robust, and when it comes to hiring, companies should be tracking the candidates across gender and race at every point in the interview process.
 For companies that hire more than 100-300 people a year, those numbers should show that the percentage into the pipeline for a given group is roughly the same as the percentage hired.
 For companies who hire fewer people than that per year, tracking data will be an important way to prevent bias from seeping into the interview process as the company scales, even if the dataset is initially statistically insignificant.

-For example, if women exist in the industry at ~15%, and people who are Hispanic and/or Black exist at ~2-5%, then at least 15% of the people hired should be women and 2-5% of the people hired should be Hispanic or Black.
+For example, if women exist in software engineering at ~15%, and people who are Hispanic and/or Black exist at ~2-5%, then at least 15% of the people hired should be women and 2-5% of the people hired should be Hispanic or Black.
 Furthermore, if companies notice that the ratio of candidates entering the pipeline is much higher than the ratio of candidates they are hiring, that indicates a bias with the interview process.
 In other words, if 5% of candidates coming in are Hispanic and only 2% of candidates that are hired are Hispanic, you have a problem.

 Data-driven diversity is not just about increasing the input of diverse candidates, it's about increasing the throughput of diverse candidates.
 Because why would diverse candidates stick around in an industry that says they want them, but hires them at lower rates than peers from other ethnicities and genders?